AndrewZinc/Expect_Life/README.md

 ### The Database:  [MongoDB Cloud Database](https://www.mongodb.com/)
-This was the best option for the collection of data gathering and processing for this project.Using non-relational databases allows for faster performance because the queries made doesn't have to view several tables in order to answer the questions.
-It was ideal for storing input data that may frequently changed overtime in the future.
+This was the best option for the gathering and processing of data for this project.
+Using a non-relational database allows for faster performance because the queries made don't have to view several tables to answer the questions.
+It was ideal for storing input data that may frequently change over time.
 Access to the database can be requested from the project team.
 A temporary username and password can be provided to the interested party.
 Once access to the database has been granted, instructions to connect to the database can be found at [Resources File](https://github.com/AndrewZinc/Expect_Life/blob/912b5b748bbc4e39e79a6b4f3d12480afd482b59/Resources/MongoDB_Connection_instructions_and_notes.txt).

-Note modification to the code may be needed depending on the type of operating system user has.
+Note: modification to the code may be needed depending on the type of operating system.

 The collected project input data will not exceed the limitations of the minimal environment.